July 1, 2013

 Beginning Thursday (July 4), Space Center Houston will seek Texans' help to correct that by launching its "Name the Shuttle" contest.
 The official visitor center for NASA's Johnson Space Center, Space Center Houston is looking for an "original name that symbolizes the spirit of Texas and its unique characteristics of independence, optimism and can-do attitude."

-, which was named "Explorer" during its 18 years on display at NASA's Kennedy Space Center Visitor Complex in Florida, arrived by barge in Houston in June 2012.
+The shuttle mockup, which was named "Explorer" during its 18 years on display at NASA's Kennedy Space Center Visitor Complex in Florida, arrived by barge in Houston in June 2012.
 The 123-foot-long (37 meter) replica has been exhibited outside Space Center Houston for the past year.

 The full-scale, high-fidelity space shuttle mockup formerly known as "Explorer" as seen at Space Center Houston. (collectSPACE)

 Before sailing to Texas, the "Explorer" name was removed from the shuttle's side, leaving the model without a name — until now.

 The "Name the Shuttle" contest, which starts at 10:00 am CDT (1500 GMT) on Independence Day, will run through Sept.
 2. Beginning on Thursday, Texas residents can visit the website www.NameTheShuttle.com for contest details and to submit their ideas for what to name the orbiter.

 Rise of the [Insert Name Here]

 Space Center Houston plans to select the winning name in mid-September, just a few months before the arrival of the shuttle mockup's new display "platform" — NASA's retired Shuttle Carrier Aircraft, NASA 905.